julianesouza/julianesouza/README.md

 My name is Juliane and I am a Software Engineer student, graduated from technical school and currently looking forward to improve my knowledge in web development.

-- 🔭 I’m currently working on a blog project
 - 🌱 I’m currently learning Fullstack Web Development and Software Engineering
+- 📕 I’m currently learning React Native
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2021 Goals: Improve my portifolio
-- ⚡ Fun fact: I am learning to speak spanish

 ### Technologies I use: